Extending the double ramification cycle by resolving the Abel-Jacobi map: Proof of

 \begin{remark}[On the characteristic of the base ring] Write $\bar{M}(\cl P)'$ for the normalisation of $\bar{M}(\cl P)$.
 In this section we need that $\bar{M}(\cl P)'\to \bar{M}(\cl P)$ is proper, and that $\bar{M}(\cl P)'$ is locally desingularisable.
 If we work over a field of characteristic zero both conditions clearly hold.
 More generally, the finiteness of normalisation holds if we work over any universally Japanese base ring, for example $\bb Z$.
-In general resolution of singularities is more difficult outside characteristic zero, but Jonathan Wise has informed me by email that $\bar{M}(\cl P)$ is log regular (at least under mild assumptions on the base scheme), hence it is locally desingularisable.
-This log regularity will be discussed in a new version of \cite{Marcus2013Stable-maps-to-}.
-Once this reference is available, the comparison results in this section will be valid over $\bb Z$. \end{remark}
+In general resolution of singularities is more difficult outside characteristic zero.
+However, in \cite{Marcus2017Logarithmic-com} (which appeared after the first version of the present article) it is shown that $\bar{M}(\cl P)$ is log regular (at least under mild assumptions on the base scheme), hence it is locally desingularisable.
+With this new reference available, the comparison results in this section are valid over $\bb Z$. \end{remark}